decentralized-identity/bbs-signature/draft-bbs-signatures.md

 * A pairing-friendly elliptic curve, plus associated functionality given in Section 1.4.

 * HASH, a hash function that MUST be a secure cryptographic hash function.
-For security, HASH MUST output at least ceil(log2(q)) bits, where q is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.
-Each element passed to the hash function (either by itself or concatenated with other elements), must first be transformed to octets by an appropriate method.
-Specifically, points of G1 or G2 must be converted to octets with `point_to_octets` and the non-negative integers with `I2OSP`.
-For readability, this document makes these transformations implicitly, but they MUST precede every call to the HASH function.
+For security, H MUST output at least ceil(log2(q)) bits, where q is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.

 * XOF, a cryptographically secure extendable-output function like SHAKE128 or SHAKE256.
 XOF input is an octet string and outputs any desirable amount of bytes using the `.read(int)` method.